gandazgul/k8s-infrastructure/README.md

 4. Install helm with ./k8s-config/installHelm.sh.
 This installs helm without tiller, instead it uses the tiller plugin to run tiller locally :)
     1. Test helm with:
-    2. `helm tiller start` <-- starts bash with tiller enabled
+    2. `helm tiller start` <-- Installs Tiller locally the first time then starts it
     3. `helm list` <-- You should see no output, if error then something went wrong
-    4. `exit`
-5. Install helmfile: `brew install helmfile` (for linux see [helmfile's releases](https://github.com/roboll/helmfile/releases))
+5. Install helmfile.
+For the most up to date version download from the [helmfile's releases](https://github.com/roboll/helmfile/releases))
-6. Set default namespace for kubectl `kubectl config set-context $(kubectl config current-context) --namespace=services`
+6. Set default namespace for kubectl `kubectl config set-context $(kubectl config current-context) --namespace=default`
     * Check that the namespace was set: `kubectl config view | grep namespace:`

-### To Install the services
+### To Install the applications

-1. On the root of infrastructure `cp ./secrets.example.sh ./secrets.sh`
+1. On the root of project run `cp ./secrets.example.sh ./secrets.sh`
 2. Fill in secrets with your passwords and other settings
 3. Run `helm tiller start`
 4. Run `source ./secrets.sh` to set up the passwords/settings